Skip to main content

 When you are pregnant, it’s essential that you attend your prenatal appointments so medical professionals can check your and your baby’s health.
 You may also have an ultrasound scan to check your baby’s development.

-At Harley Street Ultrasound, pregnancy ultrasound scan services are available for different stages of your pregnancy.
-Get in touch to find out more or book an ultrasound scan online.
+At Harley Street Ultrasound, private pregnancy ultrasound scan services are available for different stages of your pregnancy.
+For those in the earliest stages, we recommend starting with early pregnancy scans to establish your baseline.

 Follow Us